VineelaChallagulla/CMPE-202-Personal-Project/README.md

 # CMPE-202-Personal-Project

- Creating a Parser which converts Java Source Code into a UML Class Diagram.
+ Creating a Parser which converts Java Source Code into a UML Class Diagram and a UML Sequence Diagram.

  The tools used to generate class diagram from given test code are:

  Grammar Parser used: Antlr (http://www.antlr.org)
  Antlr is a tool used for generating a parser for any language with defined grammar.